 There are certain skills that many Dental Ceramists have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed Detail oriented, Dexterity and Interpersonal skills.
+We discovered that a lot of resumes listed Technical skills, Detail oriented and Dexterity.

 Choosing the right major is always an important step when researching how to become a Dental Ceramist.
-When we researched the most common majors for a Dental Ceramist, we found that they most commonly earn Dental Assisting degrees or Business degrees.
-Other degrees that we often see on Dental Ceramist resumes include Fine Arts degrees or Dentistry degrees.
+When we researched the most common majors for a Dental Ceramist, we found that they most commonly earn Associate Degree degrees or High School Diploma degrees.
+Other degrees that we often see on Dental Ceramist resumes include Bachelor's Degree degrees or Master's Degree degrees.